Groene-Otter/oc2/README.md

 html {
   --brand: var(--cyan-6);
   --default-radius: var(--radius-2);
-  --default-font-size: 16px;
 }
 ```

-Here's an example for a pink theme with straight corners and smaller text.
+Here's an example for a pink theme with straight corners.

 ```
 html {
   --brand: var(--pink-6);
   --default-radius: 0;
-  --default-font-size: 12px;
 }
 ```

 ## Usage

 To learn how to use the components, simply check out the Usage tab on the Open Components website where you can see them all in action with code samples as well.
-Check here: https://riskchallenger.github.io/open-components/

 ## Implemented components